naston70/jeremys-it-lab/99.MISC/neil-anderson/Network-Device-Management/management.md

 * The SNMP Manager can pull information from the device 'Get' or the device can push it to the server 'Trap'
 * The standard also includes support for modifying Agent information from the SNMP Manager to change device behaviour

+#### MIB Management Base
+* Data variables on SNMP managed systems are organized in a MIB (Management Information Base)
+* The SNMP Manager and Agent need to share the MIB so they know which variables can be reported on

+#### SNMP Versions
+* Three significant versions of SNMP have been developed and deployed
+* SNMPv1 uses plain text authentication between the Manager and Agent using matching community strings
+* SNMPv2 also uses plain text - community strings
+* SNMPv3 supports strong authentication and encryption.
+It is the preferred version but not all devices support

+#### SNMP Community Strings

+* SNMPv2 uses Community strings rather than a user name and password to authenticate the SNMP manager and Agent to each other
+* Matching community strings need to be set on both sides for the manager and agent to communicate
+* The read only (ro) community is used by the Manager to read information
+* The read write (rw) community is used by the Manager to set information